TAU-DB/ATENA-PRO/README.md

 and to compare ANON-SYS to alternative approaches, we conducted a user study.
 In the given link you can find the exploratory sessions that were presented to each participant of the user study.
 The directory structure is as: `<Dataset>/<Task>/<Baseline>.ipynb` (the identity of the baseline wasn't given to the participants).
-You can find the DXL query that matches each task number under [queries](ANON_SYS/queries) section.
+You can find the LDX query that matches each task number under [queries](ANON_SYS/queries) section.